aksxaay/password-crack-assignment/README.md

 - system password using brute force
 - system password using dictionary attack

-- sniff the password of user's account on the network.
+- [x] sniff the password of user's account on the network.
 - [x] list of all wireless access points which are security enabled and which are not.
+- [x] e-mail tracking

 refer to your Ethical Hacking Cherry Tree `Desktop/to-self-with-love/journal-git/Notes/Cherry_Tree_Notes.ctb`